Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 A Fork in a consensus system is, in general, where two or more different groups diverge in agreement on the value of shared Global State.

-This creates significant problems with a system of value exchange because assets may have different ownership in different forks - which in some cases could cause major economic loss (the "double spend problem")
+This creates significant problems with a system of value exchange because assets may have different ownership in different forks - which in some cases could cause major economic loss (e.g. the infamous "double spend problem")

-Convex is designed to prevent Forks.
-In the unlikely event of a fork created by malicious actors or software / network failures, the Convex Network will follow the largest majority among known, trusted Peers (this is a Governance decision outside the scope of the Protocol).
+Convex is designed to prevent forks.
+In the unlikely event of a fork created by malicious actors or software / network failures, the Convex Network will follow the largest majority among known, trusted Peers (this is a governance decision outside the scope of the Protocol).

 ## Function